 I will be receiving ketamine by IV Infusion.
 This means an IV will be inserted into a vein of my hand or arm and fluid will be dripped into the vein over roughly 45 - 60 minutes.
 This fluid will contain a ketamine dose of 0.5 mg/kg of my body weight.
-(By comparison, when ketamine is used for anesthesia, the dose is often much higher and is given via a rapid IV push, as opposed to a slow infusion over 60 minutes).
+(By comparison, when ketamine is used for anesthesia, the dose is often much higher and is given via a rapid IV push, as opposed to a slow infusion over 60 minutes.)
+This dose may be adjusted based on the clinical judgment of my infusion specialist.
 After the treatment, I will need a bit of time to recover and may take some sips of water if I feel like doing so.
-I understand that I will be scheduled to receive 6 treatments over 2-3 weeks as a treatment episode.
 Additional maintenance treatments may or may not be suggested, and their frequency will depend on how I respond to the infusions.